ssoulis/Explainable-Natural-Language-Inference/README.md

 Some initial code for the Attention Visualization technique is already written and available in the **Explainability folder**.

-Open the notebook below to access the results:
+Open the notebook below to run the Attention Visualization explainer:
 ```bash
 jupyter notebook deberta-explainability-attention-visualization.ipynb
 ```